StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_stackpack.md

 #### Token-based Authentication

 Token-based authentication supports Splunk authentication tokens.
 An initial Splunk token is provided to the integration with a short expiration date.
 Before the configured token expires, a new token with an expiration of `token_expiration_days` days will be requested.
+For details on using token based authentication with Splunk, see the [Splunk documentation \(docs.splunk.com\)](https://docs.splunk.com/Documentation/Splunk/8.1.3/Security/Setupauthenticationwithtokens).

 Token-based authentication is preferred over HTTP basic authentication and will override basic authentication in case both are configured.

 To enable token-based authentication, the following parameters should be configured in the `authentcation.token_auth` section of each Agent Splunk check configuration file:

 * **name** - Name of the user who will be using this token.
 * **initial_token** - An initial, valid token.
-This will be replaced with a new generated token requested by the integration.
+This token will be used once only and then replaced with a new generated token requested by the integration.
-* **audience** - JWT audience name, which is purpose of token.
+* **audience** - The Splunk token audience.
 * **token_expiration_days** - Validity of the newly requested token.
 Default 90 days.
 * **renewal_days** - Number of days before a new token should be refreshed.
 Default 10 days.